flaviocopes/nextjs-handbook/README.md

 ![](images/Screen%20Shot%202019-11-04%20at%2014.41.33.png)

 The **Profiler** tab is even more awesome, if possible.
 It allows us to **record an interaction** in the app, and see what happens.
-I cannot show an example yet, because it needs%20at%20least 2 components to create an interaction, and we have just one now.
+I cannot show an example yet, because it needs at least 2 components to create an interaction, and we have just one now.
 I'll talk about this later.

 ![](images/Screen%20Shot%202019-11-04%20at%2014.42.24.png)